palomaMacedo/palomaMacedo/README.md

 <div align="left">

 " Every interface starts with intention — a problem to solve, an experience to craft.
 Where design meets code, ideas are tested and refined.
-The work only comes alive when someone uses it.
+The work only comes alive when someone uses it."
-  Toda interface começa com intenção — um problema a resolver, uma experiência a construir.
-Onde design encontra código, ideias são testadas e refinadas.
-O trabalho só ganha vida quando     alguém o   usa."

 </div>